Rhodiola: Nature’s Herbal Solution to Stress and Fatigue

 Is Rhodiola Safe?

-Rhodiola is generally considered safe for most people and has a favorable safety profile.
+Rhodiola is safe for most people and has a favorable safety profile.
 Many studies have shown that use of this supplement results in few or no side effects.
 Commonly reported side effects, such as dry mouth or dizziness, tend to be mild.
 Overall, Rhodiola stands out for its low risk of adverse effects, especially when compared to pharmaceutical alternatives for stress and fatigue.

 Medication Interactions with Rhodiola